Full remote mode

 idea.case.sensitive.fs=truein the idea.properties file (to access the property file, select on the main menu), then restart CLion with cache reset ( ).

-For files synchronization on Windows, by default, CLion relies on its own Remote Host Access and compression on the host side using the tar utility.
-This mechanism works slower than synchronization with the Rsync tool on macOS and Linux.
-You can enable Rsync synchronization on Windows by selecting the Use Rsync for download/upload/sync checkbox in deployment settings.
+For files synchronization on Windows, CLion relies on its own Remote Host Access and compression on the host side using the tar utility.
+This mechanism causes the synchronization to perform slower than rsync on macOS and Linux.

 Create a toolchain with remote credentials